 Is Anxiety Considered a Disability at Work?

 Anxiety manifests in many different ways—everything from excessive tiredness, inattention to details, and even controlling behaviors—can actually signal that anxiety is rearing its ugly head.

-Claiming Anxiety as a Disability
+Claiming a Disability

 An individual with a disability is defined by the ADA as a person who has a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment.
 The ADA does not specifically name all of the impairments that are covered.

-Evaluating Whether Anxiety Qualifies as a Disability
+Evaluating Anxiety as a Disability

 Remember, you want a workforce that is productive and happy in their jobs, and if a disability that you can reasonably accommodate exists, you should jump at the chance.
 You don't want your efforts at anxiety disability accommodation to become quibbling over whether the employee’s anxiety is severe enough to qualify.
 Remind employees that they can use your Employee Assistance Program to help them with any stressful times.

 Proper management training can also go a long way toward helping all employees, not just those with anxiety disability.
-If managers have excellent communication skills and know how critical providing accommodation is, the stress level in the office will drop, which will help everyone.
+If managers have excellent communication skills and know-how critical providing accommodation is, the stress level in the office will drop, which will help everyone.

 Always strive to make your office a great place to work, and that means making accommodations for employees who suffer from anxiety disability.